quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 5. EDP publishes the events to an AWS EventBridge bus.
 6. Event is forwarded to external EventBridge buses and/or a user-defined Lambda function
-7. Users subscribe the Amazon SNS topic created to recieve notifications
+7. Users subscribe the Amazon SNS topic created to receive notifications

 ## `package-objects-ready` Event Type